Eric Wilson (linebacker, born 1994): Houston Texans

 On November 4, 2021, Wilson was claimed off waivers by the Houston Texans.

 New Orleans Saints

 On May 16, 2022, Wilson signed with the New Orleans Saints.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30, and re-signed to the practice squad the next day.

 Green Bay Packers

-On October 4, 2022, Wilson was signed by the Green Bay Packers off of the New Orleans Saints' practice squad.
+On October 4, 2022, Wilson was signed by the Packers off of the Saints' practice squad.
 On October 16, he blocked a punt by Braden Mann during a Week 6 loss to the New York Jets.
+On March 25, 2023, Wilson re-signed with the Packers.
+On January 20, Eric recovered a fumble against the San Francisco 49ers, during the second round of the NFL playoffs.

+On March 23, 2024, Wilson re-signed with the Packers.
+In Week 3 against the Indianapolis Colts, Wilson recorded a near perfect Pro Football Focus grade of 99.4 as the Packers won 16–10, after recording a forced fumble, a tackle for loss and an interception over 8 defensive snaps.

+Minnesota Vikings (second stint)

+On March 14, 2025, Wilson signed with the Minnesota Vikings.